Ohio Arts Council, National Endowment for the Arts Award Grants to Kent State’s Wick Poetry Center

 Kent State University’s Wick Poetry Center has been awarded grants from the Ohio Arts Council and the National Endowment for the Arts.read more

-For more information about Kent State University’s College of Business Administration, visit www.kent.edu/business.
+For more information about Kent State’s Police Services, visit www.kent.edu/police.